-When Data Off is activated, the UE must not send via any PDN connection any uplink IP packet of any service other than Data Off Enabled Services.
+The UE must and the network can support 3GPP PS Data Off.
+When 3GPP PS Data Off is activated by the user, the UE and the network must not send via any PDN connection any IP packet of any service other than 3GPP PS Data Off Exempt Services.
+This applies both to non-IMS based services and SIP-based IMS services.